 State Budget Cuts Threaten Essential Services for Children in Foster Care

 Recent budget cuts announced by Governor Brian Kemp are expected to reduce state spending by $300 million as Georgia works to address a growing budget deficit.
-Among the cuts was a previously appropriated $300,000 line item designated to support The Bloom Closet, providing free clothing, hygiene items, school supplies, and essentials to children in foster care across Georgia.
+Among the reductions was a previously appropriated $300,000 line item designated to support The Bloom Closet, which provides free clothing, hygiene items, school supplies, and other essentials to children in foster care across Georgia.

-The loss of this funding comes at a time when the need continues to rise.
+The loss of this funding comes at a time when the need continues to grow.
 Every day, children enter foster care with urgent and immediate needs, often arriving with little more than the clothes they are wearing.
-The Bloom Closet helps meet those needs by providing essentials that restore dignity, confidence, and stability during incredibly difficult transitions.
+The Bloom Closet helps meet those needs by providing essentials that restore dignity, confidence, and stability during one of the most difficult transitions a child can experience.

 Without the $300,000 in state funding, Bloom will face increased pressure to rely on community donations and private support to continue operating The Bloom Closet at its current capacity.
 The funding would have helped purchase critical inventory, restock high-demand items, and expand support for the growing number of foster children and families turning to Bloom for assistance.